 Any course can be customised.
 All come with rigorous upfront client consultation and post-workshop feedback.

+When not consulting, Stephanie is creative partner at The Offices, where you’ll find her latest copywriting across a range of media.
 Offline, Stephanie stays busy exploring her passion for design, culture and community, and rambling about Sydney with her young family.
-She has two fiction manuscripts under way.
-Read her blog posts, updated around the first of each month, to learn more about her thoughts on the written word.
+She has several fiction manuscripts in progress.

 Add a little detail.It makes the difference between boring and brilliant writing.